disqus/gutter/README.rst

 The short answer is that ``Input`` objects provide a translation layer to translate your business objects into objects that ``chimera-client`` understand.
 This is important for a couple reasons.

-First, it means you don't clutter your business logic or objects with code to support ``chimera-client``.
-You declare all the arguments you wish to provide to switches in one location whose single responsibilty it to interface with ``chimera-client``.
+First, it means you don't clutter your business logic/objects with code to support ``chimera-client``.
+You declare all the arguments you wish to provide to switches in one location (Input) whose single responsibilty it to interface with ``chimera-client``.
+You can also contruct more savvy Input objects that may be the combination of multiple business objects and/or consult 3rd party services, all still not cluttering your main application code or business objects.

 Secondly, and most importantly, returning ``Argument`` objects ensures that ``chimera-client`` conditions work correctly.
 This is mostly relevant to the percentage-based operators, and is best illustrated with an example.